mehulagg/gitlab/doc/ci/pipelines/schedules.md

 To configure a job to be executed only when the pipeline has been scheduled, use the [`rules`](../yaml/README.md#rules) keyword.

-In the example below `make world` runs in scheduled pipelines, and `make build` runs in branch and tag pipelines:
+In this example, `make world` runs in scheduled pipelines, and `make build` runs in branch and tag pipelines:

 ```yaml